 A week later I was back in Rhode Island.
 My mother had settled down, the meds were working, and after five and a half weeks on the geriatric psych floor of a hospital in Providence, they had found a bed at a nursing home not far from the condo.
-I was going to meet her there, along with my Dad, when she arrived by ambulance, and help get her settled in.
-After crossing the Rhode Island border I got a phone call from my sister informing me that the woman who handles the nursing home’s admissions was on vacation and paperwork had been misplaced, things got overlooked, the bed was given to someone else.
+I was going to meet her there, along with my Dad, when she arrived by ambulance, and help settle her in.
+After crossing the Rhode Island border I received a phone call from my sister informing me that the woman who handles the nursing home’s admissions was on vacation and paperwork had been misplaced, things got overlooked, the bed was given to someone else.
 Blah, blah, blah…….

-I can’t describe what I was feeling, the words I was yelling loudly, alone in my car as I swung into the parking lot of the condo.
+I can’t describe what I was feeling, the curse words I was yelling loudly, alone in my car as I swung into the parking lot of the condo.
 Not that this was their fault, but they had their own string of fuck-ups unrelated to the nursing home and I needed to yell at someone.
-I took a few deep breaths before calmly walking into the office where I wanted to see some heads roll and get some real, not bullshit answers about why the work hadn’t started on the roof as promised.
+I took a few deep breaths before calmly walking into the office where I wanted to see some heads roll and get some real, not bullshit, answers about why the work hadn’t started on the roof as promised.